cs3110/textbook/interp/lex_parse.md

 language being described.  \\(S\\) is a nonterminal in the example above, and ( and ) are terminals.

-BNF thus is notation for context-free grammars, and the input to a parser generator is typically a BNF description of the language's syntax.
+In the next section we'll study *Backus-Naur Form* (BNF), which is a standard notation for context-free grammars.
+The input to a parser generator is typically a BNF description of the language's syntax.
 The output of the parser generator is a program that recognizes the language of the grammar.
 As input, that program expects the output